JPC-AV/JPC_AV_videoQC/developer_docs/gui-documentation.md

 - `setup_fixity_section(main_layout)`
 - `setup_tools_section(main_layout)`

-Each section utilizes the ThemeManager to maintain consistent styling, using Qt GroupBoxes and the theme_manager.style_groupbox() function (more in the [Theme Manager section](#theme-manager-documentation)).
+Each section utilizes the ThemeManager to maintain consistent styling, using Qt GroupBoxes and the ThemeManager's `style_groupbox()` function (more in the [Theme Manager section](#theme-manager-documentation)).
 Signal connections trigger updates through handler methods that work with the `ConfigManager` to persist changes to `ChecksConfig`.

 As described in the [ConfigManager documentation](https://github.com/JPC-AV/JPC_AV_videoQC/blob/main/developer_docs/config-manager-documentation.md), the updates to the `ChecksConfig` from the `ChecksWindow` primarily make use of the `ConfigManager`'s `update_config()` function, such as in the `on_checkbox_changed` function:

 ```python
  def on_checkbox_changed(self, state, path):
         """Handle changes in yes/no checkboxes"""